DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

 **Data Files Description:** Other technical information such as compression or encoding algorithms, encryption and decryption keys, software, hardware on which the data were, operating systems, application software, as well as file relationships.
 Can also include a description field for this information.

-# Appendix C DDI Metadata
+# Appendix D DDI Metadata

 There are two DDI standards: [DDI Lifecycle](http://www.ddialliance.org/Specification/DDI-Lifecycle/3.2/XMLSchema/FieldLevelDocumentation/) & [DDI Codebook](http://www.ddialliance.org/Specification/DDI-Codebook/2.5/XMLSchema/field_level_documentation.html).
 Both are compatible as XML-Schema and include Dublin Core elements.
 Most DC elements can map directly to DDI (See DC-DDI Mapping Table at https://www.ddialliance.org/resources/ddi-profiles/dc).
 For information on creating DDI metadata from SPSS see http://www.eddi-conferences.eu/ocs/index.php/eddi/eddi14/paper/viewFile/144/120.